Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

   shell user group translation service, by setting `alluxio.fuse.user.group.translation.enabled` to `true` in `conf/alluxio-site.properties`.
 Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group of the user who started the alluxio-fuse process.
 The translation service does not change the actual file permission when running `ll`.
+* When `alluxio.fuse.user.group.translation.enabled` is `false`, the user mounted the Alluxio can access all the files and sub-folders.
+  If `alluxio.fuse.user.group.translation.enabled` is `true`, the user mounted the Alluxio can not access the files and folders that he does not have permissions (user group permissions will be checked).

 ## Performance considerations